remidosol/nextjs-tailwindcss-scss-storybook-amplify-typescript-boilerplate/README.md

 - `/` : A static route that uses `getStaticProps` to load data from AppSync and renders it on the server (Code in [pages/index(amplify-example).js](./pages/index(amplify-example).js))
 - `/todo/[id]` : A dynamic route that uses `getServerSideProps` and the id from the provided context to load a single todo from AppSync and render it on the server.
 (Code in [pages/todo(amplify-example)/:[id].js](/pages/todo(amplify-example)/[id].js))

+The files or folders that their names contain `(amplify-example)` aren't tested yet.
+These files/folders have taken from [Next.js example that is using aws-amplify](https://github.com/vercel/next.js/tree/canary/examples/with-aws-amplify)

 <hr>

 ## Edit GraphQL Schema